|

 30 Working Day Follow-Up

-Pregnant persons who provided a sworn statement/verbal attestation are required to provide medical verification of pregnancy within 30 working days following the submittal of the sworn statement/verbal attestation for the PSN payment to continue.
+Pregnant persons who provided a sworn statement or verbal attestation are required to provide medical verification of pregnancy within 30 working days following the submission of the sworn statement or verbal attestation for the PSN payment to continue.

 Important: Do not include weekends and holidays when calculating the 30 working days.